Still A Disappointment.

 Brian leaves the monastery of mages to find his father.
 The player learns that his father is looking for a fabled book (Eletale Book) for some reason.
 After going to one town, he will learn of someone, usually a thief, who has stolen an elemental stone.
 Brian will then defeat this person, get the stone, and then head to the next town.
 He will then repeat this process four more times.
 Game over.

-The game sucks on multiple levels (repetition, grinding, inventory, difficulty spikes, uneveness, controls, camera, story, narration, exploration) with only has a couple wins (stat building, combat).
+The game sucks on multiple levels (repetition, grinding, inventory, difficulty spikes, unevenness, controls, camera, story, narration, exploration) with only a couple wins (stat building, combat).

 Over and Over Again.

 A core principle of Quest 64 is redundancy.
 The story follows the same format for every encounter (town, bad guy with element, opens up pathway to new town, new bad guy with element, open up new pathway to newer town).
 These towns have nothing to explore, mostly empty houses.
 The occasional personal encounter is emptier than the houses.

 In Larapool, there was this small vignette: a mom was pushing her daughter to be the best singer in the land but the dad was concerned they were doing it for the wrong reasons.
 This trite scenario gets a mention because it was the only memorable instance of something remotely unique, but guess what: the game still doesn’t do anything with it, so we end up in the same place!
 The dialogue is usually generic small talk that mimics the story formula (“You are in town A, but an evil thief has taken B and is blocking the way to C. Who is going to save us?”).

 Eventually, you stop talking to people.
 Then, you give up on exploration — there is nothing unique to find or talk to.
 The encounter rate is viciously high so you economize your path to avoid unwanted steps.
 Then you realize how limited the world actual is.
 The walls quickly close in as you funnel your way to the next town for the next thief and the next elemental stone.